App Design San Francisco from €3150

 How important is accessibility (barrier-free access) in apps?

 Accessibility is ethically required AND expands user base significantly.
 We implement: screen reader support (VoiceOver/TalkBack - label all UI elements), dynamic text sizes (respect OS settings), color contrasts (WCAG AA standard, 4.5:1 ratio), voice control support, haptic feedback, closed captions for videos, and keyboard navigation.
-Tests with real users with disabilities (not just automated tools).
+For healthcare/government: WCAG 2.1 AA compliance is often legally required - we ensure certification capability.
 Accessibility benefits: larger target audience (1.3 billion people with disabilities worldwide), better SEO (structured code), improved UX for EVERYONE (clear navigation helps everyone).
 In progressive markets like San Francisco: accessibility is a differentiator and shows social responsibility.
 Inclusive design from the start, not as retrofit.

 How does app design differ for iOS vs. Android?